 1. Cloud migration

-Cloud migration became a part of the healthcare industry in 2016.
-Since then, it has significantly helped in reducing data management costs.
-The technology helps streamline and share electronic medical records and prevents data losses.
+Cloud migration became part of the healthcare industry in 2016.
+Since then, it has significantly reduced data management costs.
+The technology helps streamline and share electronic medical records and prevent data losses.

 Furthermore, cloud migration provides access to siloed data which can be used for decision making, resource allocation and predictive analytics.